The Triangle Region is in the race to lower carbon emissions by reducing fossil fuel use – and we’ve taken a strong lead.

 North Carolina's Department of Transportation launched its ZEV Plan to reach 80K zero-emission vehicles by 2025.

-EV at a Glance
+The EV Industry at a Glance

 An Educated Workforce